Vulkan Environment for SPIR-V

 SignedZeroInfNanPreserve with a bit-width corresponding to one of the operands or to the result type.

-• The operation is not a bit-preserving operation and is not one of OpFConvert, OpFNegate, OpFAdd, OpFSub, OpFMul, OpIsNan, or OpIsInf.
+• The operation is not a bit-preserving operation and is not one of OpFConvert, OpFNegate, OpFAdd, OpFSub, OpFMul, OpFDiv, OpIsNan, or OpIsInf.

 • The operation is an OpLoad from the Input Storage Class in the fragment shader stage.